-Participating in the Safe Zone project indicates a willingness and commitment to provide an atmosphere of inclusion, acceptance and assistance that is free of judgment.
+Participating in the Safe Zone project indicates a willingness and commitment to provide an atmosphere of inclusion, stopping or interrupting anti-LGBTQ related bias, homophobia, and transphobia.
 The choice to post a Safe Zone sticker is a decision to make a visible statement that others can easily identify.

 Can I request a Safe Zone training for my campus organization or department?